sensu/sensu-docs/content/sensu-core/2.0/reference/tokens.md

 ### Token substitution default values

 In the event that an attribute is not provided by the [entity][3], a token's default value will be substituted.
-Token default values are separated by a pipe character (`|`), and can be used to provide a "fallback value" for entities that are missing a specified token attribute.
+Token default values are separated by a pipe character and the word `default` (`| default`), and can be used to provide a "fallback value" for entities that are missing a specified token attribute.

 - `{{.URL | default "https://sensu.io"}}` would be replaced with a [custom  attribute][3] called `url`.
 If no such attribute called `url` is included in the client definition, the default (or fallback) value of `https://sensu.io` will be used to substitute the token.